The GDPR Clock Is Ticking: How to Start a Test Data Privacy Project

 The EU General Data Protection Regulation (GDPR) is already a valid law in all 28 EU countries, and it’s coming into full force on May 25, 2018.
-As I pointed out in my last post, test environments are vulnerable against GDPR legislation, and therefore, action must be taken to desensitize test data and improve data protection.
+Test environments are vulnerable against GDPR legislation, and therefore, action must be taken to desensitize test data and improve data protection.
 More than likely, a lot of IT organizations need to be thinking of how to start a test data privacy project.

 You may be tempted to start a test data privacy project with buying a tool for masking data.
 That’s a good move.
 You will need one, and a good one at that.
 However, the journey begins with you and your teammates.

 After you define a test data privacy project, the journey should be supported by a:

 - Project manager